bioinformatics-ca/CAN_2021/Module2/Module2_lab_cancer.md

 3. Do you think this is a deletion?
 Compare this region to the previous region.

 # Visualization Part 3: Inspecting small somatic variants in the tumor sample
+Load *tumor.bam* the same way you loaded *normal.bam*.
+You can resize the tracks to make them both fit better as needed by dragging the horizontal line between the samples up and down.

 ## Somatic SNV
 * Navigate to chr9:130633300-130633965